dkubeio/blockchain-setup/modules/azure/README.md

    - Check if the VM is running
    - Verify the public IP is assigned
    - Ensure the SSH key has correct permissions (600)
-   - Check NSG rules allow SSH traffic
+   - Check security group/NSG rules allow SSH traffic

 2. **Docker not working**:
    - Ensure you're in the docker group: `groups`
    - If not, log out and back in, or run: `newgrp docker`

 3. **Azure CLI authentication**:
-   - The VM has system assigned identity with Owner permissions
+   - The VM has system assigned identity with Owner permissions (Azure only)
    - You can authenticate using: `az login --identity`

 4. **OpenAI API key not set**: